top of page

 AWARDS-In each of the nine major awards categories, the highest score with a first-place ribbon shall earn the

-title “Montana State Champion.”
+the title “Montana State Champion.”

 PROFESSIONAL DIVISION